k98kurz/pycelium-interfaces/readme.md

 can be automatically detected, e.g. lack of documentation or test coverage for additional features.

+## Current Specifications

-The following subpackages are currently included:
+The following specifications are currently included:

 - merkletree: a specification showing what a Merkle tree should do

 # ISC License